Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Head to Good Egg for a tasty brunch, grab some of London’s best pizza from Pizza Pilgrims, indulge on NYC-inspired comfort food at Dirty Bones or try the Caribbean flavours of Rum Kitchen (my favourite!).
+Head to Good Egg for a tasty brunch, grab some of London’s best pizza from Pizza Pilgrims, indulge on NYC-inspired comfort food at Dirty Bones, or try the Caribbean flavours of Rum Kitchen (my favourite!).

 Dine in the basement of a sex shop at La Bodega Negra

-This unusual restaurant in Soho made quite the impact when first opening in the capital due to its secret entrance at the back of a sex shop – and there are plenty of these in Soho.
+This unusual restaurant in Soho made quite an impact when first opening in the capital due to its secret entrance at the back of a sex shop – and there are plenty of these in Soho.